lukevukovich/Matrix-Calculator-2.0/README.md

 Inludes two classes: Controller and Calculator.
 Calculator inherits Controller and acts as an extension.

 To do list:
+* Create Matrix class that stores matrix and dimensions
 * Option to edit individual matrix